carlosmezquita/BackToAfk/README.md

 The Fabric API Mod is needed!

+## Latest version

+Check it out on the (releases)[https://github.com/carlosmezquita/BackToAfk/releases] page!

 ## How to use

 1. Install fabric an add the mod to your mod's folder